cardano-foundation/CIPs/CIP-1694/README.md

 Each governance action that is accepted on the chain will be assigned a unique identifier (a.k.a. the **governance action ID**), consisting of the transaction hash that created it and the index within the transaction body that points to it.

+PV additional data is added when recording action progress on the ledger, eg. the time at which the action was proposed (link to later section)

 #### Protocol Parameter groups